vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 ## Before you begin
 {: #before-viewing-block-storage-cli}

-1. Ensure you have downloaded, installed, and initialized the following CLI plug-ins:
+1. Make sure that you downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
-    * The infrastructure-service plugin
+    * The infrastructure-service plug-in

    For more information, see [IBM Cloud CLI for VPC Reference](/docs/vpc-on-classic?topic=vpc-on-classic-vpc-reference).

-   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
+   When you install the vpc-infrastructure plug-in for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
    {:important}

-2. Make sure you have already [created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).
+2. Make sure that you created an {{site.data.keyword.vpc_short}}](/docs/vpc-on-classic?topic=vpc-on-classic-getting-started).

-## View details about a block storage volume using the CLI
+## View details about a block storage volume by using the CLI
 {: #viewvol-cli}

 Specify this command to show details about a volume.